thiengoan/api_python/README.md

-# 📘 SEMANTIC REVIEWS TIKI
+# 📘 SEMANTIC REVIEWS TIKI EC.

 Using semantic analysis on reviews from Tiki, businesses can identify patterns and trends.